 The number of states that have legalized the use of marijuana for one reason or another continues to increase.
+Companies have been formed in this sector, with cannabis business products being sold in various legal stores to increase revenue and retain customers as this market expands.
 Marijuana, like alcohol, may now be used for recreational purposes quite legally in several states, but that doesn’t mean that it should be used while driving, or that you should be driving while impaired by smoking or consuming marijuana.
 Alaska’s DUI laws prohibit impairment by alcohol or any other controlled substance like marijuana.
 Up to now, the only way that police are able to detect that someone was driving while impaired because of their use of marijuana was either seeing them smoking a joint, observing their driving behavior, or as a result of a similar ‘sobriety’ type test as is used frequently when confronting drivers suspected of driving after drinking alcohol.

 None of these forms of evidence are very reliable.
 There is no compulsion on drivers to agree to completing a field sobriety test, whether there is a suspicion that they have been drinking or have been smoking marijuana.
 These tests are more tests of someone’s coordination and athleticism rather than real impairment tests.
 In the case of alcohol, there are several ways that police can test a person for alcohol content, none of which are foolproof and free of errors.
 The roadside breath test is rarely used as confirmation, but it can lead to a driver being taken to a police station where they are breathalyzed or a blood or urine sample taken.
 In Alaska, like most other states, if a breathalyzer shows a blood alcohol content of more than 0.08% (less for minors or commercial drivers), then this can be used as evidence in a DUI charge.
 There has been no comparable chemical test for THC, the active ingredient in Marijuana until now.